-DNA/GENETICS
+DNA/GENETICS 0.5 CREDIT

-PREREQUISITE: Biology and Physical Science OR Honors Chemistry.
-Upper level biology course that builds on the basic studeies of DNA and genetic principles that are taught during integrated biology.
-DNA topics include: Structure, Replication of DNA, Transcription and Translation (Protein Synthesis), genetic recombination, genetic mtuations and the human genome.
-Gentics topics include: codominance, incomplete dominance, multiple alleles, polygenic traits, epistasis and sex linked traits.
+PREREQUISITE: Biology OR Honors Chemistry.
+This is an upper level biology course that builds on the basic studies of DNA and the genetic principles that are taught during integrated biology.
+DNA topics will include: DNA Structure, DNA Replication, Transcription and Translation (Protein Synthesis), genetic recombination, genetic mutations, human genetic disorders, the human genome, and biotechnology.
+Genetics topics will include a review of Meiosis, Mendelian Genetics, and basic patterns of inheritance.
+After the review, topics will include complex patterns of inheritance, which include: codominance, multiple alleles, polygenic traits, epistasis, and sex-linked traits.